LassoSoft/LassoGuide/lasso_guide_source/operations/ldap.rst

    dc=omnipilot, dc=com
    ou=People, o=LassoSoft

-The filter actually defines the search query.
-It is a series of query terms (attributes and values) joined by logical operators.
+The search query is defined by the filter, which is a series of query terms (attributes and values) joined by logical operators.
 The most basic filter specifies that all objects in the tree should be returned: